as9284/noir_journal/TERMS_OF_SERVICE.md

 ### 13.2 Governing Law

-These Terms are governed by [Insert Jurisdiction] law, without regard to conflict of law principles.
+These Terms are governed by the laws of Lebanon, without regard to conflict of law principles.

 ## 14. Dispute Resolution